tozny/shared-lints/.vscode/README.md

   "prettier.requireConfig": true
 }
 ```

+A UI is also available for all the settings above.
+Just go to Settings (Cmd + ,) and search for key words.

 ## A note about formatting from the editor
 Some useful commands you should know exist in the Command Palette (Cmd+Shift+P):